simcesplatform/NSP-Congestion-Management/README.md

-# Grid-Predictive
+# NestworkStatePredictor

-The Grid-Predictive component forecasts the grid state for a specified horizon (e.g., 36 hours)
+The NetworkStatePredictor component forecasts the grid state for a specified horizon (e.g., 36 hours)